Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - At home, as 12.5-point favorites or greater, the Buccaneers are unbeaten ATS (1-0).

-- This season, in three home games, Tampa Bay has gone over the total every time.
+- In three home games this season, Tampa Bay has gone over the total each time.

-- The average point total in Buccaneers home games this season is 50.8 points, 3.8 more than this contest's over/under (47).
+- Buccaneers home games this season average 50.8 total points, 3.8 more than this matchup's over/under (47).

-- Chicago has one win against the spread, and is 1-2 overall, in away games.
+- Away from home, Chicago has only one win against the spread and is 1-2 overall.

-- This year, in three away games, Chicago has hit the over once.
+- This year, in three road games, Chicago has gone over the total once.

 - This season, Bears away games average 45.8 points, 1.2 fewer than this matchup's over/under (47).